U.S. Virgin Islands · on stage since 1965

 A young Sammy Watts with his guitar

 Before Madison Square Garden, before the Isaac Hayes tour, there was a boy who couldn’t afford a guitar — and the father who showed him how to build one from a sardine can.
 That first instrument set a whole life in motion.
-Back On Track is Sammy’s Christmas dedication to him: a son honoring the father who put music in his hands.
+Dis Christmas is Sammy’s dedication to him: a son honoring the father who put music in his hands.

 Good Morning, Neighbors · late 1970s